napari/docs/docs/developers/documentation/index.md

     ```

 8. You can test that all of this OpenGL setup and Xserver is working by running `glxgears` from the Ubuntu terminal.
 You should see a window with some gears spinning.
+9. `pip install pyqt5-tools`.
-9. Run `make docs` or other `make` commands to build the documentation.
+10. Run `make docs` or other `make` commands to build the documentation.